 (iv) The Committee would recommend the requisite number of awardees to the Ministry with justification.
-At the Ministry level the proposal would be scrutinized for approval of the Minister.
+At the Ministry level, the proposal would be scrutinized for approval of the Minister.

 Important dates related to ICT Award

-- School teachers are requested to send their entries to Secretary/ Chairman/ Commissioner (Education) of the concerned States/UTs and Autonomous organisations (KVS, NVS, CBSE, CISCE, CTSA, AEES, Sainik Schools under MoD, etc.), who shall select and recommend twice the number of teachers as per their awards quota, in order of merit.
+- School teachers are requested to send their entries to Secretary/ Chairman/ Commissioner (Education) of the concerned States/UTs and Autonomous organizations (KVS, NVS, CBSE, CISCE, CTSA, AEES, Sainik Schools under MoD, etc.), who shall select and recommend twice the number of teachers as per their awards quota, in order of merit.

 - Teachers/ Principals are requested not to send any nomination directly to CIET, NCERT, New Delhi.